ddella/FakeAPI/README.md

 * **HTTP PATCH** to make a partial update (only one field)
 * **HTTP TRACE** server reply with the header received in the body of the

-# How to use this image
-## Clone the project
+# Clone the project
-Start by cloning the project using `gh`.
+Copy all the files from this project to your local drive using `gh`.

-Use the command to clone the project on your local drive:
+Use the command to clone the project:
 ```sh
 gh repo clone ddella/FakeAPI
 ```

-The prefered method to clone the project is with `gh` but if you can't use it, use `cURL` to download it to your local drive and unzip it:
+The prefered method to clone the project is with `gh` but if you can't use it because it's not installed on your host, use `cURL` to download it to your local drive and unzip it:
 ```sh
 curl -L -o fakeapi.zip https://github.com/ddella/FakeAPI/archive/refs/heads/main.zip
 unzip fakeapi.zip